 Offsets

-The small plants that grow at the plant's base are known as offsets, offshoots, plantlets, pups, suckers, or babies.
+The small plants that grow at the base of the plant are known as offsets, offshoots, plantlets, pups, suckers, or babies.
 You can remove offsets from the mother plant with a sharp knife in late spring or early summer.
 Plant them in well-drained soil.

 Cuttings

 Cuttings are a popular way of propagating tree- and shrub-like Aloes.
-Stem cuttings should be allowed to dry in the shade for a few days or even weeks before placing in potting soil.
+Stem cuttings should be allowed to dry in the shade for a few days or a week before placing them in potting soil.

 Seeds

 Propagating Aloe from seed is relatively easy.
 For best results, sow seeds during the warm months.
-The germination usually starts within one week of sowing.
+Germination usually begins within 1 week of sowing.
 Transplant the seedlings once three true leaves have formed, generally after about a year.

 Pests and Diseases of Aloe

-Aloes can be susceptible to mealybugs, scale, and various forms of rot, usually caused by overwatering and inadequate drainage.
+Aloes are susceptible to mealybugs, scale, and various forms of rot, usually caused by overwatering and inadequate drainage.

 Toxicity of Aloe

 Not all Aloes have medicinal properties.
-Some contain poisonous leaf sap, like Aloe ballyi, Aloe elata, and Aloe ruspoliana, which are used for arrow poison.
+Some contain poisonous leaf sap, such as Aloe ballyi, Aloe elata, and Aloe ruspoliana, which are used for arrow poison.
 Humans and animals generally avoid these species.

 Links